marcelo-rafael/nlw_heat_node/README.md

 #### 🚀 About

-1º Dia: Back-End com Node.js
+1st Day: Back-End with Node.js

 The entire architecture of the Server that will be responsible for managing messages was developed, as well as Github's authentication system.